 There are two main forms of lung cancer: small cell and non-small cell.
 Small cell accounts for approximately 20 percent of all lung cancer cases, grows rapidly, and is more likely than non-small cell lung cancer to spread to other organs throughout the body.
 Non small-cell lung cancer is more common, accounting for about 80 percent of lung cancer cases.

 The risk of developing lung cancer is highest in smokers, but many people who do not smoke also develop lung cancer each year.
 There are a number of factors that can contribute to lung cancer:

 Smoking tobacco causes almost 90 percent of lung cancer cases in the U.S. In fact, tobacco use is the single largest preventable cause of disease and premature death in the U.S., yet about 42 million Americans still smoke cigarettes — a bit under 1 in every 5 adults.
 As of 2012, there were also 13.4 million cigar smokers in the U.S., and 2.3 million who smoke tobacco in pipes — other dangerous and addictive forms of tobacco.

 The most effective way to prevent lung cancer is to not smoke.
 If you are a smoker, quitting will greatly lower your risk, as well as provide numerous other health benefits (like controlling hypertension).
 CDPHP offers several resources to help you quit.
-And members can benefit from a CDPHP health coach, who can help get things started.
+And members can benefit from a CDPHP health nurse, who can help get things started.